IIIF/cookbook-recipes/recipe/0007-string-formats/index.md

 ## Implementation notes

 You may include minimal HTML markup only in the `summary` property and the `value` property in the `metadata` and `requiredStatement` objects.
+HTML is not permitted in `label` or other properties.
 Your HTML must be [well-formed XML](https://validator.w3.org/) and therefore must be wrapped in an element such as `p` or `span`.

 To alert a consuming application that your content is HTML, the first character in your string must be ‘<’ and the last character must be ‘>’.
 If your content is plain text but happens to start and end with angle brackets as described above, add an additional whitespace character to the end of the value.